-Sonoco is committed to operating with a high standard of ethical conduct in accordance with laws in countries we operate in, including but not limited to the U.S. Foreign Corrupt Practices Act (FCPA) and the UK Bribery Act.
+Sonoco is committed to operating with a high standard of ethical conduct in accordance with laws in countries we operate in, including but not limited to the U.S. Foreign Corrupt Practices Act (FCPA), France's Sapin II Law, the UK Bribery Act and other similar ABAC laws.
 Individuals must not pay or offer a bribe or kickback - directly or through a third party - to obtain, retain, or award business.
 You will not be punished for refusing to pay or take a bribe or kickback, even if the refusal results in loss of business to the Company.